CornellPhysicsWiki/cornellphysicswiki.github.io/contributing_guide.md

 This site was started by students just like you, and we need your help in keeping it up-to-date and adding new content.
 If you want to update this website, you can either:
-- Edit the code directly
+- Edit the code directly, either on GitHub Desktop or with git
 - Submit an issue ticket
 - Fill out this [information form]() and a website admin will update the website content.